jaysylvester/citizen/README.md

 The second argument in `emitter.emit` is an object containing any data you want to pass back to citizen.
 All the content you want to render in your view should be passed to citizen within an object called `content`, as shown above.
 Additional objects can be passed to citizen to set directives that provide instructions to the server (explained later in the <a href="#emitter-directives">Emitter Directives</a> section).
 You can even add your own objects to the request context and pass them from controller to controller (more in the [Controller Handoff section](#controller-handoff).)

+### Private controllers

+To make a controller private--inaccessible via HTTP, but accessible within your app--add a plus sign (`+`) to the beginning of the file name:

+    app/
+      patterns/
+        controllers/
+          _head.js     // Partial, accessible via www.cleverna.me/_head
+          +_header.js  // Partial, only accessible internally
+          article.js   // Accessible via www.cleverna.me/article

 ## Models

 Models are optional and their structure is completely up to you. citizen doesn't talk to your models directly; it only stores them in `app.models` for your convenience.